alanng10/class-lang/Doc/SystemModules/a.md

 The system modules classes have execute certainty enough to be used in any module that needs high execute certainty.

-The system modules classes have abstract enough so that they are suitable to be used without additional wrapping.
+The system modules classes have abstract enough for their purposes so that they are suitable to be used for their purposes without additional wrapping.